dragonfly-science/dragonfly-website/content/news/2023-04-03-safer-cycling/content.md

 A new retro-styled e-bike appeared in the office today.
 It belongs to a Belmont resident who is delighted that it has cut their 90-minute public transport commute in half.

 Our staff offered these comments in support of safer cycling and better public transport:

 * More cycleways and better public transport are definitely welcome.
 Most of the roads in the city should be made smaller and inaccessible to private motor vehicles.
-* Taking the bus is so frustrating!
-My commute takes longer than ever now and the over-full buses expose users to more sickness.
-Surely it can be better?
+* Taking the bus is increasingly difficult.
+My commute takes longer than it used to and the over-full buses expose users to more sickness.
+Improvements need to be made if we are to meet emission reduction targets.
 * I would bike way more often if it was safer.
 We need more cycleways and better cycleways.
 * I don't like getting knocked off my bike.
 It hurts!
 * I have family members who cycle, and I care a lot about them being able to get around the city safely.